aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 scrum sessions, user stories are supposed to generate conversations and follow-up discussions.
 Rather than having a more precise up-front demand formulation as in use cases, small pieces of feedback and results of discussions are used to improve the output more regularly.
-Therefore, since the methodology used is agile, it means it is better to stick with user stories as we do not need requirements with so much detail that there is no room for potential future improvements.
+Therefore, since the methodology used is agile, it means it is better to stick with user stories as we do not need requirements with so much detail that there is no room for potential future improvements.[1]

 ## Prioritisation method

 ***MoSCoW technique*** is one of the most popular techniques for prioritising requirements.
-[1]
+[2]

 As part of this technique all requirements are distributed into the following categories: